United Resource Operators Confederation is the Trade Association for UK Skip Hire Sector.

-It will be “not-for-profit” organisation and a limited company, and will be known as the United Resource Operators Confederation (URoc)
+The “not-for-profit” organisation and limited company, is known as the United Resource Operators Confederation (URoc)

 We understand that URoc was an idea which started going the rounds several months ago and its founder group started out by communicating through the UK “Skip Hire Magazine”.

 We also think that the final spur to getting this body started will he have been the lobbying skip hire contractors carried out in this sector, when the UK Tax Authorities last month issued a very problematic clarification of the tax status of the use of “trommel fines” at landfill sites.

 It seems that their protests about skip company insolvencies looming as a result of the change, have been taken seriously and their case is being considered by the UK government, as a result of the industry pressure which has been applied on the subject.